LiorA1/URLShortener/readme.md

 Pcentra Backend Developer Exercise
 ===================================

-This is a Django project that implement a URL Shortener with hit count for each short link.
+This is a Django project that implement a URL Shortener with hit count for each shorten link.

 Short URL -
 -----------